Automatic Page Repair (Availability Groups: Database Mirroring)

 With database mirroring, if the mirror encounters one or more page I/O errors when it redoes a log record, the mirroring session enters the SUSPENDED state.
 With Always On availability groups, if a secondary replica encounters one or more page I/O errors when it redoes a log record, the secondary database enters the SUSPENDED state.
 At that point, the mirror/secondary inserts a row in the suspect_pages table with the appropriate error status.
 The mirror/secondary then requests a copy of the page from the principal/primary.

 The principal/primary tries to access the page in its copy of the database.
-If the page can be accessed, the principal/primary sends the copy of page to the mirror/secondary.
+If the page can be accessed, the principal/primary sends the copy of the page to the mirror/secondary.

 If the mirror/secondary receives copies of every page it has requested, the mirror/secondary tries to resume the mirroring session.
 If an automatic page-repair attempt fixes a suspect page, the page is marked in the suspect_pages table as restored (event_type = 4).